 Friday: drove east through Etosha to the other camp at Namutoni, a German fort, spotting another male honey-coloured lion and its kill (a zebra), a two-toned herd of zebra with their stiff upright brush-like manes trotting together shoulder to shoulder (we have now seen so many zebra we are very nonchalant, barely glancing at them as though they were herds of cows), wildebeest, springbok sheltering from the heat beneath the spreading trees, a falcon, flocks of Egyptian geese, a couple of giraffe heads down and legs splayed around a water-hole and two spotted hyena – it’s like writing a shopping list – but still no elephant!
 Continue reading Springboks and Fuzzy Ducks: Snippets from an African Diary

 Friday: a very long and dusty day mostly on dirt roads as we drove into the Namib Desert to a private campsite.
 Strange trees along the way called quiver trees (kokerboom), which are really aloes, and large communal nests made by sociable weaver birds.
 Getting a little sick of Crowded House ‘Take the Weather with you.’
 Stopped briefly at Seeheim Hotel to stock up on drinks and got licked to death by a mad bull-mastiff puppy.
-We continued to Bethanien, where Michael and I hunted down ice cream and anchovy paste, and then we stopped to eat lunch by the side of the road under the shade of the one tree in the area, only to be eaten alive by big biting ants.
+We continued to Bethanien, where Michael and I hunted down ice cream and anchovy paste, not to be eaten together I hastily add, then we stopped to eat lunch by the side of the road under the shade of the one tree in the area, only to be eaten alive by huge biting ants.
 Taking a shovel with me to go to the loo is a new experience.
 Continue reading Aardwolves to Zebras: Snippets from an African Diary

 December 2000.
 As far as I was concerned this was the time to celebrate the millennium.
 When 2000 rolls over into 2001.
 Last Christmas and New Year I was unable to take any leave because I worked in IT and because the whole world was obsessed with the effect Y2K would have on all our computers.
 Working practically around the clock to ensure nothing disastrous would happen to the 1000 plus machines the department I worked in was responsible for was manic and being ‘on call’ for the 1st Jan was annoying in the least.
 I had dreamed of visiting my son in Sydney to see the 20th century disappear over the Harbour Bridge watching the firework display that the Aussies are famous for.
 It wasn’t to be.